makeplans/changelog/readme.md

 # MakePlans Changelog

+2021-04-04

+* Added Russian localisation.
+* Added Latvian localisation.

+2021-03-23

+* CSV export will now include custom fields for related objects.

+2021-03-18

+* No longer tracking users with Google Analytics.
+* Email opening is no longer tracked (for example booking confirmation emails).

+2021-03-02

+* Added terms and conditions on the booking site.
+Can be shown in the booking form and make it required to accept before making a booking request.

+2021-02-23

+* Added French localisation.
+* Added wildcard in webhook events.

 2021-02-22

 * Added more advanced messaging with message templates.
 You can now send multiple reminders and follow up messages after a booking.